rafael-santiago/kryptos/doc/MANUAL.md

 The **Table 3** lists the other ciphers which use additional parameters during their call.

+**Table 3**: The additional parameters required by some implemented block ciphers.

 | **Cipher** |              **Parameters**       |            **Parameters data type**                 |                                     **Call example**                                                 |
 |:----------:|:---------------------------------:|----------------------------------------------------:|-----------------------------------------------------------------------------------------------------:|
 |    FEAL    |  Rounds total                     |          ``int``                                    | ``kryptos_run_cipher(feal, &task, "feal", 4, kKryptosCBC, &feal_rounds)``                            |